joaogcpereira/Prism/README.md

 ## Disclaimer

 Prism is provided as-is.
 It reads your Microsoft 365 / Azure data and produces recommendations; **you** own the decision to act on any verdict.
 Validate reclaim candidates on real data before enabling any auto-reclaim flag.
-Not affiliated with or endorsed by Microsoft.
-"Contoso" is Microsoft's standard sample organization name and is used here as a placeholder - replace it with your own values.